 I know the feeling.
-I know what it’s like to wonder if your maid of honor will even make it.
-I’ve lost sleep wondering if anyone would show up.
-I know full well how frustrating it is when some of your guests go radio silent and the RSVP deadline is quickly approaching.
+I know what it’s like to wonder if your maid of honor will attend your wedding.
+I’ve lost sleep wondering if anyone would show up at all.
+I know full well how frustrating it is when some of your guests go radio silent while the RSVP deadline is quickly approaching.

-Here are a few tips to help you get the best attendance possible at your destination wedding, or at least keep you from pulling your hair out thinking about it.
+Here are a few tips to help you get more guests to attend your destination wedding, or at least keep you from pulling your hair out thinking about it.

 Give Enough Notice

 As soon as you confirm a date, notify your guests so they can start planning their trip.
 The best way to notify them is with a save the date or wedding website.